A Brief Overview

 What is the Religion of the Sun?

-The Religion of the Sun is a religion that was widespread in ancient times in which the sun was venerated as the supreme manifestation of the divine.
+The Religion of the Sun is an extremely ancient religion that was the source of the traditions of “sun worship” that were once widespread across the world.
+In this religion the sun was venerated as the supreme manifestation of the divine.

 • in ancient Egypt